 - (ii) that manages one or several of the following:

-- a.
-French UCITS;
+- French UCITS;

-- b.
-French AIF;
+- French AIF;

-- c.
-UCITS under foreign law;
+- UCITS under foreign law;

 - d.
 AIF under foreign law;

-- e. other collective investments.
+- other collective investments.

 Asset management companies are regulated entities which are approved by the AMF.
 Pursuant to II of Article L. 532-9 of the Monetary and Financial Code, the AMF bases its approval on whether the asset management company: